bigbizze/pinescript-docs/final_combined_manual.md

 • Since the `text` parameter in both `plotchar()` and `plotshape()` require a "const string" argument, it cannot contain values such as prices that can only be known on the bar ("series string").
 • To include “series” values in text displayed using `label.new()`, they will first need to be converted to strings using `str.tostring()`.
 • The concatenation operator for strings in Pine Script™ is `+`.
 It is used to join string components into one string, e.g., `msg = "Chart symbol: " + syminfo.tickerid` (where `syminfo.tickerid` is a Pine Script™ built-in variable that returns the chart's exchange and symbol information in string format).
 • Characters displayed by all these functions can be Unicode characters, which may include Unicode symbols.
-See this [Exploring Unicode](https://www.tradingview.com/script/XyJj9z2O-Exploring-Unicode/) script to get an idea of what can be done with Unicode characters.
+See this  script to get an idea of what can be done with Unicode characters.
 • The color or size of text can sometimes be controlled using function parameters, but no inline formatting (bold, italics, monospace, etc.) is possible.
 • Text from Pine scripts always displays on the chart in the Trebuchet MS font, which is used in many TradingView texts, including this one.